sai-byui/CV-Robot/Tutorials/Start.md

 We decided to build our own robot modified from this open source design https://www.thingiverse.com/thing:1454048

-## What is ROS
-In my case i have decided that I will use ROS2 for much of the higher level decisions and control that the Robot Operating System can provide.
-It is an open source middleware suite basically meaning that is provides direction and communication to a connected series of devices.
-You can find more info here: https://en.wikipedia.org/wiki/Robot_Operating_System

 ## The beginning
 So... being a college student whose wife will kill me if I spend more thn 100 bucks on a robot I will need to get creative.
 Which has its benefits.
 I plan on following